 How to use the frame calculator for industrial cameras

 To calculate the framerate of an industrial camera, a framerate calculator is available.
-After installing the SDK , the frame rate calculator (an excel file) is located in the folder C:\Program Files\Daheng Imaging\GalaxySDK\Doc
+This doc used to be available after installing the SDK .
+The frame rate calculator (an excel file) was located in the folder C:\Program Files\Daheng Imaging\GalaxySDK\Doc.
+Currently you can download the frame rate calculator from our download area .

 For this example, we are using the frame rate calculator for the USB3 camera MARS-1230-23U3X explaining the different options available.
 Afterwards we will highlight the few differences between a USB3 camera and Gigabit Ethernet framerate calculator.
 For the Gigabit Ethernet camera we will use the MER-131-75Gx camera as example.